bernedom/bernedom.github.io/_posts/2018-05-24-structured-bindings.md

 thumbnail: images/cpp_logo.png
 ---

-**Unpacking a fixed size container in C++ can be tedious, and require you to fiddle around with `std::get` or `std::tie`.** But not anymore, thanks to the new *structured bindings* introduced in C++17.
+**Unpacking a fixed-size container in C++ can be tedious, and require you to fiddle around with `std::get` or `std::tie`.** But not anymore, thanks to the new *structured bindings* introduced in C++17.
 Unpacking anything with a fixed size into named variables never has been easier.

-Strcutured bindings provide a syntax without boilerplate to allow unpacking any data structure whose size is known during compile time.
+Structured bindings provide a syntax without boilerplate to allow unpacking any data structure whose size is known during compile time.
 And yes even works with `structs` and public members of `classes`.

 ```cpp
 auto tuple = std::make_tuple(1, 'a', 2.3);